Network Security Solutions Which Every Modern Business Needs

 Key Benefits:

-- Reduces mean time to detection (MTTD) significantly
+• Significantly reduces mean time to detection (MTTD)

-Best for: Organizations with remote workforce or multiple device types
+Best for: Organizations with remote employees or diverse device environments

 3. Network Intrusion Detection Systems (NIDS)